 Day Number and tai2 is the fraction of a day.
 The returned utcl special measures are taken.
 The convention in the present function is that the JD day represents UTC days whether the length is 86399, 86400 or 86401 SI seconds.
 In the 1960-1972 era there were smaller jumps (in either direction) each time the linear UTC(TAI) expression was changed, and these "mini-leaps"

-2) JD cannot unambiguously represent UTC during a leap second unless are also included in the SOFA convention.
+are also included in the SOFA convention.

 3) The function iauD2dtf can be used to transform the UTC quasi-JD into calendar date and clock time, including UTC leap second handling.